flick-network/flick-php-sdk/README.md

 - [Support](#support)

 ## Installation
-To use the Flick Php SDK in your project, you can install it via pip:
+To use the Flick Php SDK in your project, you can install it via composer:

 ```bash
 composer install flick-php-sdk